Academic Progression Policy

 Minimum Grade Point Average (GPA)

-Students must maintain a GPA of 2.0 (passing for pass/fail courses) or above to continue in "Good Standing" in the PA Studies Program.
+Students must maintain a GPA of 3.0 (passing for pass/fail courses) or above to continue in "Good Standing" in the PA Studies Program.
 However, students must have a cumulative GPA of 3.0 to be eligible to graduate.
-Students with a cumulative grade point average in the PA Studies Program below 3.0 will be placed on Monitoring Status.
-(ARC-PA A3.15a)
+Students with a cumulative grade point average in the PA Studies Program below 3.0 will be placed on Academic Probation by the University and the SPC.
+(ARC-PA 5th A3.15a)

 Letter Grade | Grade Point | Percentage |